-The City of Vernon video records all open Council meetings and public hearings and makes them available on the City’s website.
-The Regular Council meeting and public hearing scheduled for December 14, 2020, will be available by Noon on December 15.
+For those who cannot attend a scheduled meeting, the City of Vernon video records all Council meetings and public hearings and makes them available on the City’s website.
+Afternoon sessions are live-streamed and Committee of the Whole meetings are available by Noon the day following the meeting.